 Tools & Accessories

-Handheld mode, mini motorised tool, combination tool, crevice tool
+Depends on version (mini motorised tool, combination tool, crevice tool)

 Great for floors, but lacks the versatility of other cordless vacuums.
 Also struggles with pet hair - but available for a great price.

 The best cordless vacuum on the market.
 Excels on all floors - especially if you get the Soft Roller floor head.
 Very expensive though.

 Before we discuss the features of each vacuum, it’s important to understand the various versions available.